novff/openbay1.0-fixed/README.md

 openbay
 =======
-this is a fork of the old version of openbay aimed at patchinf it up and making it run on modern servers and hostings
+this is a fork of the 1.0 version of openbay aimed om patching it up and making it run on modern servers and shared hostings.

-is the open source clone of the piratebay created by the team that brought you [isoHunt](https://isohunt.to) and [oldpiratebay.org](http://oldpiratebay.org).
+openbay is a software clone of The Pirate Bay.